 Follow these three simple steps to have a healthy compost pile:

-- Balance nitrogen and carbon content: Roughly 1/3 of "green" materials for 2/3 of "brown" materials.
+- Balance nitrogen and carbon content: Roughly ½ of "green" materials and ½ of "brown" materials.

-- Provide good aeration: Mix your compost once or twice a week.
+- Provide good aeration: Mix your compost at least once a week.

 - Keep it moist: Place a hessian sack or damp old cloth or T-shirt over the pile to prevent water evaporation.